Introduction & Index

 Test Your Email

 Before sending your email, it's always best to test it.
-This could include using our test function to email yourself (or a colleague) a test version of your message - or using our integrated Litmus Inbox Testing tool to see how your email will appear in almost any email client.
+This could include using our test function to email yourself (or a colleague) a test version of your message - or using our integrated Litmus Inbox Previews to see how your email will appear in almost any email client.